muojp/ptfluentapi-portable/README.md

 # What is it ?
 Pivotal Tracker FluentAPI is C# API that uses the Fluent pattern to connect to the PivotalTracker REST API.

+ptfluentapi-portable is a portable version of Pivotal Tracker FluentAPI.
+It has many changes and now PCL version support Pivotal Tracker v5 APIs instead of legacy v3 APIs.

 # How to use it ?

 First create the Pivotal Tracker Facade